EndFirstCorp/endfirstLdapSchema/README.md

 # LDAP Schema for EndFirst

+This is the LDAP schema used by EndFirst to provide LDAP authentication and directory services to our suite of applications.
+In order to ensure interoperability with other objectClasses such as inetOrgPerson, account, etc., we have not defined attributes that exist in other standard schemas.
+The upside, of course, is interoperability.
+The downside is that the endfirst schema is dependent upon attributes found in cosine and ppolicy schemas, and will not work without these being installed first.

 ## IANA Private Enterprise Number

 EndFirst LLC has registered the [OID 1.3.6.1.4.1.47049](http://oid-info.com/get/1.3.6.1.4.1.47049) with IANA for its LDAP schema.
 We have defined our schema in accordance with the recommendations found in the [OpenLDAP Admin guide](http://www.openldap.org/doc/admin24/schema.html)